flux-eco/flux-eco-ui-tree-state/README.md

  * @property {Id} id - The id as ID object of the node.
  * @property {NodeStateStatus} status - The status of the node, e.g. whether it is expanded or deleted.
  * @property {null|Object} data - The data of the node, conforming to the schema declared at tree level - null in case of rootNodeEntity
- * @property {Object.<string, Object>} apiActionPayloads - The actions with payload that can be performed on the api.
  * @property {NodeState[]} children - array of child nodes */
 ```